-They’re Vaccinated, But They Still Can’t Travel To See Loved Ones
+They’re Vaccinated, But They Still Can’t Travel To See Their Loved Ones

 Those who already hold K visas have been granted a National Interest Exception to the bans, but the situation for those currently in the process of applying is more complicated.
 Though a state department official confirmed to me that “there are blanket exceptions [to the bans] for people holding or seeking immigrant or fiancé visas,” many people in the “seeking” stage, including Phillips, have not found this to be the case in practice.
 When I asked for clarification, the State Department official said: “The COVID-19 pandemic resulted in profound reductions in the Department’s visa processing capacity.
 Additionally, a range of Presidential Proclamations restricting travel in response to the pandemic have resulted in further constraints on visa issuances worldwide. … Immigrant and nonimmigrant visa applicants are required by statute and regulation to appear in person before a consular officer, with limited exceptions.
 National security is our top priority when adjudicating visa applications.”

-Last summer, Ryann McCquaid and her partner were part of a press push and #LoveIsNotTourism protest that led Belgium to institute an exemption to their travel ban for unmarried couples.
-McCquaid, an American, has since been able to travel twice to Belgium to visit her partner there, and she’ll go again this summer, but while “it was great we still get to see each other, [my partner] misses Brooklyn, and I’d love to not be the one traveling all the time.”
+Last summer, Ryann McQuaid and her partner were part of a press push and #LoveIsNotTourism protest that led Belgium to institute an exemption to their travel ban for unmarried couples.
+McQuaid, an American, has since been able to travel twice to Belgium to visit her partner there, and she’ll go again this summer, but while “it was great we still get to see each other, [my partner] misses Brooklyn, and I’d love to not be the one traveling all the time.”

 Belgium is one of multiple European countries to create this kind of exemption following public pressure, which hasn’t happened in the US or the UK — not yet, at least.
-“There are also more structural provisions in place for unmarried couples and a broader interpretation of family in EU law,” McCquaid said.
+“There are also more structural provisions in place for unmarried couples and a broader interpretation of family in EU law,” McQuaid said.
 “The EU has always made provisions for ‘durable relationships, duly attested’, and the EU commissioner Ylva Johansson called upon Member States to interpret that as broadly as possible, which made pressuring the government more effective.”
 It’s been a completely different scenario here.
-“Looking toward the US side and conversations we’ve tried to start up,” McCquaid said, “it seems like the limitation on travel is largely forgotten by the public.”
+“Looking toward the US side and conversations we’ve tried to start up,” McQuaid said, “it seems like the limitation on travel is largely forgotten by the public.”

 Many people in the #LoveIsNotTourism movement report feeling left behind by a country determined to move on from the pandemic’s horrors without any provisions for those still separated.
 “Seeing everything getting back to normal: concerts, sports events, people dating again...
 I feel a little bitter,” said Amélie S.